ruben2020/codequery/README.md

 To build on Linux, please read the [INSTALL-LINUX](doc/INSTALL-LINUX.md) file.
 The latest git version (HEAD on master branch) can be used.

+On Mac, the software can be installed through [Brew](http://brew.sh/) using `brew install codequery`.

 Please read [NEWS](NEWS.txt) to find out more.